iskcrew/isk_deprecated/README.md

 # tubesock branch
 This is a **highly** experimental branch for swapping out the websocket-rails gem in favor of tubesock gem.
 Not suitable for production!

+Currently all needed functionality is inplemented and tests have been written on the ISK server side, the iskdpy display package still needs to be updated.

+This is mainly done because websocket-rails is not maintained anymore and that library has many critical bugs that need to be worked around.
+It's owner is even closing bugs without any fixes available.
+See https://github.com/websocket-rails/websocket-rails/issues/191 for example.

 # ISK - A web controlled slideshow system

 System for centrally managing multiple screens running multiple presentation,